-As Operations Coordinator at Cooper, I am responsible for planning internal events and building culture for the company.
+As Culture Designer at Cooper, I am responsible for planning internal events and building culture for the company.
 Being effective at my job requires significant personal interaction and relationship-building.
 Many think that being a successful culture-builder also requires a bottomless well of creative ideas, and an engaging personality.
 However, I’ve learned that more than those attributes, creating an atmosphere of fun and cohesion is about following rather than leading.
 Here are a few tactics that have worked for me:

 - First, I solicit and collect suggestions for culture-building activities from individuals with different backgrounds and perspectives, including colleagues in the marketing, design and finance departments.